angelialau/se7en-scheduler/README.md

 This test covers
 * All utility functions (eg. checking if JSONObjects have identical keys)

-Tests on Postman tries all API endpoints and check if the response is correct Here is an example of a Postman test
+Tests on Postman tries all API endpoints and check if the response is correct.
+Here is an example of a Postman test,
 ```
 pm.test("Status code is 200", function () {
     pm.response.to.have.status(200);